wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 proceed at the bottleneck bandwidth,  i.e., that of the disk, and  we would get  a transfer time of 1000/400 = 2.5 seconds.
 So yes, we can achieve this with  1 MB buffer size!

-It is not difficult to pick a good buffer size as between 500KB and 10MB we get really close to the best possible time.
+It is not difficult to pick a good buffer size as between 500KB and 10MB we get really close to the best possible execution time.

    </div>
  </div>